Category Archives: Perinatal stem cells banking

 3. What kind of tests are performed in order to check the immunological compatibility between the donor and recipient?
 HLA typing is a special kind of test which is performed in order to check the immunological compatibility between the donor and recipient.
 HLA genes have many possible variations, some of them having hundreds of identified…Read more

-"Who can be used for a cord blood unit stored in a family bank?" is one of the frequent questions addressed by the future parents considering to collect and store stem cells at birth of their child.
-Before diving into a detailed presentation of this topic is very important to highlight the following 4 basic principles:…Read more
+"For who can be used a cord blood unit stored in a family bank?" is one of the frequent questions addressed by the future parents considering to collect and store stem cells at birth of their child.
+Before diving into a detailed presentation of this topic is very important to highlight the following 4 basic…Read more

 The current post "Public and Private Cord Blood Banking For Potential Future Transplantation" is the continuation of the first post written in December , concerning the article published in Pediatrics Journal “Cord Blood Banking for Potential Future Transplantation” This medical article is the updated version of the “Cord Blood Banking for Potential Future Transplantation” published in 2007.…Read more